RosettaCommons/documentation/GenericAtomtypes.md

 ### Limitations
-- Currently does not support elements other than H,C,N,O,S,P,and halogens; will fail for **Si,Be,B,and all metals or ions**
+- Currently does not support elements other than H,C,N,O,S,P,and halogens; **will fail to generate params file when the molecule includes Si,Be,B,or any metals or ions**
 - FoldTree setup part is sometimes unstable; can be optimized in future
 - Biaryl-axis atom type (CRb and NGb) overrides existing type whenever (potential) biaryl dihedral connected to the atom is detected.
 This can sometimes hurt correct torsion type assignments for other torsions